Portfolio Toolbox

 Time is money

 One of my investing rules is Wait for opportunities to happen, don't try to force them (i.e. be patient).
 Occasionally I need to rebalance my portfolio when it deviates from my target asset allocation of 60% stocks, 40% bonds + cash.
-With stocks / equities, the market is frequently making new all-time highs.
-If I need to sell some stocks to rebalance, I setup a "good til cancelled" (GTC) order to sell enough of my stock ETF at the all-time high which should eventually trigger to bring my portfolio back into balance.
-This allows me to get a good price for my stocks and add some money to my cash account which can be used for emergencies or waiting for the next investment opportunity.
+With stocks / equities, the market frequently makes new all-time highs.
+If I need to sell some stocks to rebalance, I setup a "good til cancelled" (GTC) limit order to sell a portion of my stock ETF at an all-time high which might eventually trigger and bring my portfolio back into balance.
+This allows me to get a good execution price for my stocks without having to monitor the market every day, and add some money to my cash account which can be used for emergencies or waiting for the next investment opportunity.

 Debt